Get Into a “Gratitude Groove” – Easy Hacks To Make “Thankfulness” a Habit

 “Giving thanks for what I’ve got makes me so much happier than keeping score!”

-Thankfully, there are plenty of easy ways new mommas could start teaching kids to have a grateful attitude.
+Thankfully, there are plenty of effortless ways new mommas could start teaching kids to have a grateful attitude.
 Here are a few daily gratitude activities for your kiddos.

 The easiest way to get into a grateful mood is to start keeping a gratitude journal.
 As the name implies, this diary is dedicated to everything you feel thankful for in your life.

-If you’re struggling with “writer’s block,” don’t worry!
-Staring at a blank page can be pretty intimidating, especially if you have never kept a diary.
+If you’re struggling with writer’s block, don’t worry!
+Staring at a blank page can be intimidating, especially if you have never kept a diary.

-Another common way new mommas add gratefulness to their homes is placing a “thankfulness jar” in their home.
+Another common way new mommas add gratefulness is by placing a “thankfulness jar” in their homes.
 Be sure to put this container in a prominent area with a pen and a few sheets of paper nearby.

 While there are thankfulness jars available online, any pretty container will work for this trick.
 Your kiddos could even bring out their creative side and design their own thankfulness jar!

 Write Crafty and Kind Letters

 In our era of text messages and e-mails, it takes real dedication to sit down and write a letter the “old school” way.
 Yes, I’m talking about breaking out a pen, paper, and envelopes (do you remember those?).

 For those of you who know me, you already know that I absolutely LOVE a good thank you letter — writing them, sending them, receiving them — it makes my heart sing!
 Taking the time and effort to write a thank you letter is a beautiful way to help your kiddo understand the power of positive words.
 These letters could also help strengthen bonds with friends and family — and you know how I’m always looking for ways to build your village!